juliangut/generator-barephp/README.md

 #### Quick assistant

 The number of options and tools configured is getting quite long, for that reason there is a quick/fast mode.
 This fast mode will ask you the basics and try to do its best guessing the rest of the answers for you to get the project environment ready faster.

-### Subsequent executions

-After first generator use following executions will use `composer.json` contents as defaults, so any outside change to that file will be reflected in the generator automatically.

-You can always go back running generator being sure your changes won't be lost.

 ## Getting Started